encode/starlette/docs/middleware.md

     * [`"http"`](https://asgi.readthedocs.io/en/latest/specs/www.html#http-connection-scope): for HTTP requests.
     * [`"websocket"`](https://asgi.readthedocs.io/en/latest/specs/www.html#websocket-connection-scope): for WebSocket connections.
     * [`"lifespan"`](https://asgi.readthedocs.io/en/latest/specs/lifespan.html#scope): for ASGI lifespan messages.
-* `receive` and `send` can be used to exchange ASGI event messages with the ASGI server -- more on this below.
+* `receive` and `send` can be used to exchange ASGI event messages with the ASGI server — more on this below.
 The type and contents of these messages depend on the scope type.
 Learn more in the [ASGI specification](https://asgi.readthedocs.io/en/latest/specs/index.html).

 ### Using pure ASGI middleware

-Pure ASGI middleware can be used just like any other middleware:
+Pure ASGI middleware can be used like any other middleware:

 ```python
 from starlette.applications import Starlette